cdl-geneseo/geneseo-dictionary/B/Butt-ugly.md

 # Butt-ugly

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Butt-ugly

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 AJ: Extremely unattractive; &quot;Tom Petty is butt-ugly.&quot; F92 butt-ugly: 47% of those surveyed identified term as a negative description of physical appearance.KTousey This term still in use.
 No change in meaning.
 80% of students survyed identified this term.